iogrids/Tutorials-Guides/cherrypy-authentication.md

+There are various kinds of authentication like

+* Basic authentication
+* Digest authentication
+* JWT authentication

-This is basic authentication in cherrypy
+This is an example of basic authentication in cherrypy

 ```python